UAFS-CS3543/VariablesAndBranching/README.md

 ```

 ### scanf()
 Reads different types of input from stdin(keyboard).
-The type of input that you want to read is indicated by the format specifier(%_).
+The type of input that you want to read is indicated by the format specifier(%c).
 Use the proper format specifier for the type of data you are reading.
+The following example accomplishes the same task as the getchar() example.

 Specifier | Type of Data
 --------- | ------------